Sufism in Bangladesh: Sufi practices

 The regular Sufi practice in many of the Khanqahs in Bangladesh is Na`at Sharif and Zikr Sharif.
-The participants of zikr do not perform any other sama (Suif music), qawwali, or dance.
+The participants of zikr do not perform any other Sama (Sufi music), qawwali, or dance.
 The only music performed with the verbal zikr is Na`at, written and sung with rhythm and melody but without any musical instrument, by the poets (performers of zikr).
 The anniversary of the birth and death of a Sufi pir is observed annually.
 Popular belief holds that this anniversary is an especially propitious time for seeking the intercession of the pir.
 Large numbers of the faithful attend anniversary ceremonies, which are festive occasions enjoyed by the followers of the pir as well as orthodox Muslims.
 Anthropologist Peter J. Bertocci wrote, "Many, if not most, visit the graveside shrines (mazar) of pirs, some at least occasionally, many often, and an untold number rather regularly, throughout their lives".